-If you’re still having difficulty—and trust me, I’ve been there—a good way to learn is by using tools that will point out each passive sentence in your writing and suggest fixes.
+If you’re still having difficulty—and trust me, I’ve been there—a good way to learn is by using a free passive voice checker tool online that will point out each passive sentence in your writing and suggest fixes.

 Thanks for reading this guide.
 Hopefully, if someone now asks you, ‘what is passive voice?’, you can tell them.
 Not only that, you can stun their minds with your grasp of active voice, your depth of passive voice examples, and your tricksy ways to fix issues when you need to.

 If you’re after more resources, I have some other writing guides on prose that you may find useful…